-Scientists are trying to harness the energy of fusion here on earth.
-The goal is to build power plants which would have an unlimited supply of fuel and have less environmental impact than any other source of energy.
-Achieving this goal will not be easy because fusion only occurs at extremely high temperatures, a condition where all matter is in the form of plasma – superheated, ionized gas.
+Scientists at the PSFC are trying to harness fusion energy on earth, with the goal of designing power plants that will emit zero carbon, are safe, and incredibly power dense.
+Achieving fusion is difficult because it only occurs at extremely high temperatures when matter is in the form of plasma – a superheated, ionized gas.
 In a star, the enormous pull of gravity heats and confines the hot plasma.
-Without that help, scientists must turn to other methods.
-At MIT two alternate approaches are being pursued – the first uses the force that strong magnetic fields can exert on charged particles, the second employs powerful lasers to compress and heat plasma.
-If researchers succeed, they will be able to draw power from a man-made star for a planet with rapidly growing energy needs.
+We lack that gravity, so instead, scientists use strong magnetic fields or powerful lasers to squeeze charged particles.
+If researchers succeed, we will be able to draw power from a man-made star for a planet with rapidly growing energy needs.

 Fusion is the power source of the universe, since it is the process producing energy at the center of all stars, including our own sun.
 Inside stars temperatures above 10 million degrees allow for the hydrogen, the main constituent of stars, to fuse together to produce another element, helium.
 Stars can produce fusion energy for billions of years because hydrogen, its fuel, is by far the most abundant element in the universe, and because each fusion process releases staggering amounts of energy, about 10 million times the energy released in standard chemical reactions.
 It is precisely these features that make fusion so attractive as an energy source here on Earth.
 The fuels are so abundant in ordinary sea water as to make it effectively inexhaustible.
 The fusion process requires such high temperatures, and does not rely on a chain reaction, that it is inherently safe because intrusion from the outside world immediately eliminates the possibility of any further fusion.
 The fusion reaction itself produces no long-lived radioactive products – only helium.
 But like fission, it can produce large amounts of power in compact, central plants meaning that it can be deployed at a scale that would impact our energy portfolio in a decade timescale.